litebird/litebird_sim/docs/source/data_layout.rst

    For example, computing the common mode across the focal plane requires information from all the detectors at every time sample.
-This is trivial if the full detector column is in the momory, but it is very complicated if it is scattered across many compute nodes.
+This is trivial if the full detector column is in the memory, but it is very complicated if it is scattered across many compute nodes.
 Another example is cross-talks.
-   Mixing the TOD of different detecotrs is trivial when everything is in memory, but it requires sending large messages across the network.
+   Mixing the TOD of different detectors is trivial when everything is in memory, but otherwise it requires sending large messages across the network.
 Sending messages is not only a performance issue, it means that probably a custom algorithm has to be written (there are tons of shared-memory libraries but only a few distributed-memory libraries).
 This algorithm would require the